EdDataScienceEES/tutorial-SarahMorrison6504/index.md

 ## 3. Comparing k NN regression and Linear Regression for making future projections of data
 From this we can see that the k NN has a lot more variability throughout the years, which we would expect when we compare this to our plot of the observed data, which is likely due to the model not having any assumptions that the data behaves in a linear manner.
 However, we also must consider that the main basis that k NN works on algorithm and does not show the actual effect that each predictor has as a value.
 Additionally we should keep in mind that the results of the k NN will change depending on the value of `k` assigned.
+If our dataset had multiple climate explanatory variables, for example seasonal temperatures and humidity, we would find a k NN regression to make more accurate projections than linear regression.

 Linear regression still captures the general future trends however, which for the likes of temperature changes, is helpful and easy to communicate to audiences.
 There is also a summary table associated which explains where the predictions come from which is helpful to back up why these projections are expected.
 It also must be considered that linear regression can only be used if data matches the assumptions of the model (data is normally distributed, data points are independant, variance is similar between groups).